 It’s clear that when it comes to design, WooCommerce has a distinct advantage over Shopify as it makes easier to customise and create your own funnel based on preferred customer’s journey or a sales funnel.

-We at WP Creative don’t believe one size fits all approach and don’t recommend to use a premium or free themes for your online store.
+Being an eCommerce web design Sydney, we don’t believe one size fits all approach and don’t recommend to use a premium or free themes for your online store.
 We recommend doing a custom design based on your brand and business objectives.

 Just as it comes to running any other business, the cost involved in setting up and maintaining an E-Commerce platform is of key interest to the user.
 After all, E-Commerce is an online business, and any business requires profits.
 Here is a breakdown of both Shopify and WooCommerce costs to help you make the right decision: